About

 Through an intimate and intentional process, Slow Blink builds upon the fundamentals of oral storytelling to craft bold and engaging stories in service of honest and consistent communication practices.

-This new approach builds upon the rich history and structure of storytelling with the goal to understand, ground and enlighten the human narratives that each organization holds within.
+Slow Blink’s approach builds upon the rich history and structure of storytelling with the goal to understand, ground and enlighten the human narratives that each organization holds within.

 What does